any-docs/css/content/guides/grid_layout/grid_template_areas/index.md

 {{ EmbedLiveSample('Naming_a_grid_area', '300', '330') }}

 Using this method we do not need to specify anything at all on the individual grid items, everything happens on our grid container.
-We can see the layout described as the value of the {{cssxref("grid-template-areas")}} property.
+We can see the layout described as the value of the `grid-template-areas` property.

 ## Leaving a grid cell empty